Tucker29/hello-world/English_1.md

 Capricorn:
 retrieve: get sth back or bring sth back.
 sit alone where u contemplate your own profound mediocrity.
+in line with: you will do sth in line with your expectations.

 ## 2019.3.1